 1. Leaving home is a great way to realise who you are as a separate entity to your family and friends.
 I’ve had the biggest mind, body, and spiritual growth spurt as a result of living in Australia for four years.
 I truly believe it’s important to leave home for a prolonged period of time at least once in your life to allow for deep change to take place.

 3. You don’t owe anything to anyone.
 No one owes you anything either.
-Being around entitled people is the worst.
-Ever had a friend who just expected or demanded something from you simply because they felt like they deserved it or you owed it to them somehow?
+Being around entitled people is the worst, right?
+Ever had a friend or family member who just expected or demanded something from you simply because they felt like they deserved it or you owed it to them somehow?
 No, thanks.
 No one needs that in their life.
 Establishing clear boundaries will help with this.
 Protip: Stay aware of not slipping into this entitlement yourself.

 4. Make spending time in nature a priority.
 When I was in Japan, my friend said to me something along the lines of, “You are noticeably happier when you’re outside in nature.
 Whoa.”
 And I think this is true not just for me, but for all of us unless you’re allergic to grass or the sun.
 There are a zillion positive side effects to spending time outdoors, from enhanced creativity to better sleep.
 It really helps to make it out in nature at least once a week, even if it’s just a walk around your local park.
 Breathe in the trees!

 5. Establish clear boundaries whenever necessary in all areas of your life.
 Boundaries or rather a lack of them are the reason for many of our problems.
 I had a hard time with this, especially in my 20’s, because I simply didn’t know how to say no or clearly state my needs in many situations.
-This led to shitty dynamics (people trying to take too much or overstepping boundaries), which turned into a breeding ground of resentment and toxicity.
+This led to negative dynamics (people trying to take too much or overstepping boundaries), which turned into a breeding ground of resentment and toxicity.
 It’s so important to clearly state your needs.
-I’m still learning how to properly do this.
+I’m still learning how to properly do this, but starting small helps.

 6. Differentiate between what’s important and what’s urgent.
-Self explanatory.
+Pretty self explanatory.

 8. Validating someone else’s feelings doesn’t invalidate your own.
 How hard is it not to defend yourself when you feel under attack?
 I know it’s really hard, but the truth is most people aren’t trying to attack you, they’re just trying to tell you how they feel.
 All they really want you to do is acknowledge their feelings.
 You don’t have to agree with how they’re feeling (you might think they have no reason to feel X over Y) but that doesn’t mean you can’t respect their feelings anyway.
 It’s not your job to decide how someone should feel about a certain situation.
 There are no right or wrong feelings, psychology 101.
 This has been hard for me to learn but man I’m glad it’s finally sticking.